 At the high level economic discussions between Japan and China in April 2018, the Japan-China-Korea summit in the following May, and Japan-China-Korea summit in December 2019, Japan stressed the necessity of early resolution to the excessive capacity issue in the shipbuilding industry.
-In addition, at the 132nd OECD Council Working Party on Shipbuilding in May 2021, discussions were made on shipbuilding policies, including the structure of the Chinese shipbuilding industry, public support, etc. We will continue to make efforts to collect more information regarding public aid in China and keep a close eye on its WTO-consistency.
+In addition, at the 138th meeting of the OECD Council Working Party on Shipbuilding in April 2024, discussions were made on shipbuilding policies, including the structure of the Chinese shipbuilding industry, public support, etc. We will continue to make efforts to collect more information regarding public aid in China and keep a close eye on its WTOconsistency.